naraharikr/master_thesis/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## DISCLAIMER
 This is an ongoing part of my Master Thesis at Aalto University.
-The Master thesis is being supervised by `[Themistoklis Charalambous](https://themistoklis.org/), Associate Professor, Aalto University`.
+The Master thesis is being supervised by [`Themistoklis Charalambous`](https://themistoklis.org/), `Associate Professor, Aalto University`.
 Also, he heads [`Distributed and Networked Control Systems`](https://www.aalto.fi/en/department-of-electrical-engineering-and-automation/distributed-and-networked-control-systems) research group, which focuses on blending control theory, communication theory and information theory.

-The master thesis focuses primalrily to reproduce the distributed optimisation algorithms proposed in research paper as mentioned in `Reference Work`.
+I am being part of the research group for my master thesis which focuses primalrily to reproduce the distributed optimisation algorithms proposed in research paper as mentioned in `Reference Work` and to extend the implementaion of `ADD-OPT (Section III-B3)` and `FROST (Section IV-A)` for asynchronous networks.
+Study and understanding of Convergence analysis is not included in the scope of the thesis work.

 ### Reference Work

-The aim to study `Xin, R., Xi, C. & Khan, U. [FROST—Fast row-stochastic optimization with uncoordinated step-sizes](https://doi.org/10.1186/s13634-018-0596-y).
+`Xin, R., Xi, C. & Khan, U. [FROST—Fast row-stochastic optimization with uncoordinated step-sizes](https://doi.org/10.1186/s13634-018-0596-y).
 EURASIP J. Adv.
 Signal Process.
-2019, 1 (2019)` reserach journal and implment `Section B-III` and `Section IV-A`, which is ADD-OPT and FROST algorithms for synchronous networks respectively.

-Implementation of same algorithms to asynchronous networks would be an extension to this work.
-Also, it will be the novel contribution to master thesis.
+2019, 1 (2019)`